 BIM31035 - Tax and accountancy: relevance of audit

-The company must keep such accounting records as will enable its directors to comply with those requirements (Companies Act 1985/S221 - S222).
+A company must keep such accounting records as will enable its directors to comply with the requirements of the Companies Act (S386 Companies Act 2006 (CA 2006)).

-The auditor's report, where required (see below), must state whether in the auditor's opinion the balance sheet and profit and loss account give a true and fair view of the company's affairs and of its profit or loss.
-If the accounts do not represent a true and fair view the auditor must qualify the report accordingly (Companies Act 1985/S235 - S237).
+The auditor’s report, where required, must state whether in the auditor’s opinion the balance sheet and profit and loss account give a true and fair view of the company’s affairs and of its profit or loss.
+If the accounts do not represent a true and fair view the auditor must qualify the report accordingly (S495 CA 2006).

 Audit and small companies

-Certain small companies (see below) may dispense with an audit for Companies Act purposes where accounts are approved by the directors on or after 11 August 1994.
+The Companies Act requirement for accounts to be audited does not apply to certain small companies (S477 Companies Act 2006).
 The directors of such companies remain responsible for ensuring that the accounts show a true and fair view and that other Companies Act accounting, reporting and record-keeping requirements are satisfied.
+The companies affected are, broadly, those which satisfy two of the following three conditions:

 Small companies requiring audit

-A company within the turnover limits is not entitled to dispense with the audit if it falls within a number of exclusions, most importantly, if:
+A company within these limits is not entitled to dispense with the audit if it falls within a number of exclusions, most importantly, if:

 • it is a PLC,